Facct22guide/Facct22guide.github.io/access.md

 - ARIA Labels
 - Clear Focus States
 - Helpful Error States
-S- imple Gestures and Meaningful interactions
+S- imple Gestures and Meaningful interactions -->

 ### Security
 We have taken many steps to ensure the security and safety of attendees.
 Here are some of the systems in place:

-* Only registered attendees can send questions and interact with other attendees within the hub.
+* Only registered attendees can send questions and interact with other attendees within Hopin.
 All activity is tied to a single user identity.
 If there are any verified breaches of the Code of Conduct, the user will not be allowed to access or participate in the conference.
-For more information, please review the [community guidelines](https://facct21guide.github.io/community.html) and [Policy Against Harassment](https://facct21guide.github.io/conduct.html).
+For more information, please review the [community guidelines](https://facct22guide.github.io/community.html) and [Policy Against Harassment](https://facct22guide.github.io/conduct.html).
-* Chosen organisers will be scanning submitted questions and discussion boards for any content that is considered inappropriate, and will be available during the sessions to address issues when they arise.
+* Chosen organizers will be scanning submitted questions and discussion boards for any content that is considered inappropriate, and will be available during the sessions to address issues when they arise.
-* Only vetted and required attendees will have participant access to Zoom.
-All other attendees will be able to access the session via the livestream stages.
 * Only approved questions will be shown to attendees during live Q&A sessions.
-* Moderators and Zoom hosts will be encouraged to mute or remove participants who do not abide by the agreed guidelines.

 ## Diversity, Equity and Inclusion Initiative

-For current information regarding FAccT 2021 Diversity, Equity and Inclusion please visit the [DEI webpage](https://facctconference.org/2021/inclusion.html).
+For current information regarding FAccT 2022 Diversity, Equity and Inclusion please visit the [DEI webpage](https://facctconference.org/2022/inclusion.html).

 ## Getting Support Navigating FAccT